 'Stop the Bleed' Added to CPR & AED Classes

-For Immediate Release: May 9, 2018 (TELLURIDE, CO) -- In recognition of National EMS Week, the Telluride Regional Medical Center will partner with the Telluride Fire Protection District to offer free Stop the Bleed training in conjunction with the Fire District's free CPR and AED courses scheduled May 21 through the 24th.
+In recognition of National EMS Week, the Telluride Regional Medical Center will partner with the Telluride Fire Protection District to offer free Stop the Bleed training in conjunction with the Fire District's free CPR and AED courses scheduled May 21 through the 24th.

 “Blood loss is the top cause of preventable death in trauma.
 We want to make sure everyone in the community is prepared to stop bleeding in any emergency,” said Melissa Tuohy, trauma nurse coordinator at the Telluride Regional Medical Center.

 Stop the Bleed sessions, which are hosted by trauma nurses from the medical center, train bystanders to stop active, life threatening bleeding.

 “We think this is very important training,” said Tuohy.
 “No matter how rapid the arrival of emergency responders, bystanders will always be first on the scene and the first link in someone’s chain of survival.”